XavierBerger/RPi-Monitor/docs/source/41_contributing.rst

 as possible.
 Pull request perform on master branche may only be integrated when a new version is published (or not may not be integrated at all...)

+.. important:: Propose pull requests on **develop** branch only.

 Packaging
 ---------

-This document describe how **RPi-Monitor** is packaged and installed.
+The following chapter describes how **RPi-Monitor** is packaged and installed.

 Dependencies
 ^^^^^^^^^^^^